Skip to content

 There are a few small grocery stores on the island.
 They may not be the giant chain stores you will find on the mainland but they still have everything you need to stock up for a picnic or longer stay.
 This way you don’t have to haul a bunch of supplies across on the ferry, especially handy if you are not bringing a car.

-The Snug Cove General Store is your best bet for basic groceries and the Watering Can and Ruddy Potato offer natural, organic options.
+The Snug Cove General Store is your best bet for basic groceries and the Ruddy Potato offers natural, organic options.
 Prices might be slightly higher than in the city but it is worth it for the added convenience and benefit of shopping local on your visit.

 There is not a full hospital but there is an RCMP detachment with an ambulance station.
 Depending on the urgency of the issue, patients can be transported to the mainland by ambulance on the main ferry, by private water taxi or by BC Ambulance helicopter in case of emergency.